-In an effort to promote a safe environment and to prevent acts of sexual misconduct, ATI engages in primary prevention and awareness training regarding sexual violence, including dating violence, domestic violence, sexual assault and stalking.
+In an effort to promote a safe environment and to prevent acts of sexual misconduct, ATI engages in primary prevention and awareness training regarding sexual violence, including dating violence, domestic violence, sexual assault and stalking, and includes information regarding drug and alcohol abuse.
 The programing will cover the following subjects:

-- identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - defines using definitions provided both by the Department of Education as well as state law what behavior constitutes domestic violence, dating violence, sexual assault, and stalking: - defines what behavior and actions constitute consent to sexual activity; - provides a description of safe and positive options for bystander intervention.
+- Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - Defines using definitions provided both by the Department of Education as well as state law what behavior constitutes domestic violence, dating violence, sexual assault, and stalking; - Defines what behavior and actions constitute consent to sexual activity; - Provides a description of safe and positive options for bystander intervention.
 Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking.
-Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene; - provides information on risk reduction.
-Risk reduction means options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitate violence;
+Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate

-- outlines procedures victims should follow if a crime of dating violence, domestic violence, sexual assault, or stalking has occurred, including topics such as how to report such crimes, the importance of preserving evidence, options for involving law enforcement, services and protective measures available to victims; - reviews information about how the institution will protect the confidentiality of victims and other necessary parties; - provides an overview of information contained in the ASR, including procedures for institutional disciplinary action in cases of sexual assault.
+- violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene: - Provides information on risk reduction.
+Risk reduction means options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitate violence; - Outlines procedures victims should follow if a crime of dating violence, domestic violence, sexual assault, or stalking has occurred, including topics such as how to report such crimes, the importance of preserving evidence, options for involving law enforcement, services and protective measures available to victims; - Reviews information about how the institution will protect the confidentiality of victims and other necessary parties; - Provides an overview of information contained in the ASR, including procedures for institutional disciplinary action in cases of sexual assault. - The school's status as a drug and alcohol free campus. - Health risks of drug and alcohol use. - Consequences of drug and alcohol use on campus, including possible legal sanctions, and sources for counseling or treatment programs.

 ATI educates the student community about this policy, sexual violence prevention programs and related school policies during all group orientations held for new students upon the onset of a class.
-The Title IX Coordinator and persons appointed by the CEO to serve on the Grievance Committee will receive annual training on issues related to sexual violence.
-The Title IX Coordinator is responsible for training current students and all school faculty and staff about ATI's Title IX policies and conducting the new student training.
+The Title IX Coordinator and persons appointed by the CEO who may serve as investigators, or as decision-makers in a live hearing procedure, will receive annual training on issues related to sexual violence.
+The Title IX Coordinator or his or her designee is responsible for training current students and all school faculty and staff about ATI's Title IX policies and conducting the new student training.